 How To Use It

-Being native to Southern Asia, dried and ground turmeric is most often used to flavor and color rice, curry preparations, and can be sparingly used in a variety of dressing and marinades, either to add its distinctive color or for flavor.
-Add it to any homemade curry dish (Beef Korma anyone!?), chicken marinades, and as a seasoning in vegetable stir-frys.
+Being native to Southern Asia, dried and ground turmeric is most often used to flavor and color rice and curry preparations.
+It can be sparingly used in a variety of dressings and marinades, either to add its distinctive color or for flavor.
+Add it to any homemade curry dish (Beef Korma, anyone!?), chicken marinades, and as a seasoning in vegetable stir-fries.

-Onions sauteed with fresh garlic and seasoned with a generous amount of turmeric makes an awesome base for a bright yellow risotto dish or simple fried rice.
+Onions sauteed with fresh garlic and seasoned with a generous amount of turmeric make an awesome base for a bright yellow risotto dish or simple fried rice.

 8. Allspice

 Allspice (also called Pimenta) became one of my pantry staples and essential spices after vacationing in Barbados.
-It is the dried fruit of a tree, and is native to Southern Mexico and Central America.
-For many, it is associated with Christmas and baked sweet goods, but allspice can be used year round.
+It is the dried fruit of a tree native to Southern Mexico and Central America.
+For many, it is associated with Christmas and baked sweet goods, but Allspice can be used year-round.

 How To Use It

 Allspice adds a wonderfully sweet yet slightly spiced flavor to relishes, spice mixes, and various sauces.
-Try adding a pinch to meatloaf or tomato sauce , or mixing a pinch of it with mashed sweet potato.
-Barbecue and Jerk seasoning both which contain allspice is widely used in Caribbean cuisine and can be used to season everything from seafood, chicken, beef, and vegetable dishes.
+Try adding a pinch to meatloaf or tomato sauce or mixing a pinch of it with mashed sweet potato.
+Barbecue and Jerk seasoning, both of which contain allspice, is widely used in Caribbean cuisine and can be used to season everything from seafood, chicken, beef, and vegetable dishes.

 9. Chili Powder